jcchurch/APSUWebCamp/Slides/Day03-SemanticTags.md

 - bitwarden
 - Last Pass
 - 1password
-- myki
+- NordPass

-## Finally, use 2FA.
+## Finally, use MFA.

-- Lots of websites offer something called "Two Factor Authentication" or "2FA".
+- Lots of websites offer something called "Multiple Factor Authentication" or "MFA".
 - This requires that you install a special authentication application (like **Authy**) to your phone.
 - After you log into a website, the website will ask you to type in a code from the app on your phone.
 - Turn this feature on for every website that offers 2FA.
-    - Websites that offer 2FA: Google, Facebook, Instagram, Amazon, Twitch, and Twitter.
+    - Websites that offer MFA: Google, Facebook, Instagram, Amazon, Twitch, and Twitter.
-- 2FA is a second step to logging into a website, but it makes it harder for hackers to get in.
+- MFA is a second step to logging into a website, but it makes it harder for hackers to get in.

 # Design Time